-The primary economic assumptions were changed as a result of changes in capital markets during 2014.
-These changes in economic assumptions resulted in a net increase in the value of accrued pension benefits of \$18,244 million (2013 - \$21,973 million decrease inclusive of the impact of a 2% salary adjustment pursuant to the Elementary Teachers' Federation of Ontario salary agreement reached in 2013).
+The primary economic assumptions were changed as a result of changes in capital markets during 2015 and the salary agreements reached with the Affiliates of Ontario Teachers' Federation in 2015 noted below.
+These changes in economic assumptions resulted in a net decrease in the value of accrued pension benefits of \$5,003 million (2014 - \$18,244 million increase).